When you or your loved one needs alcohol or drug rehab, you have many things to think about, including:

 When you are a recipient of Medicare, you can also get inpatient rehab with a deductible of $1,480.
 A deductible is a fee you are responsible for before the insurer contributes to the cost of treatment.
 You also must pay 20% of the costs of inpatient treatment.6 Aetna offers numerous plans that provide Medicare coverage.2

-Other Aetna plans also cover inpatient rehab.
+Some Aetna plans also cover inpatient rehab.
 For example, one Aetna plan in Maine for government employees has a $400 individual deductible and an $800 family deductible.
 After meeting your deductible, this Aetna plan covers the costs of inpatient treatment except for a 10% co-insurance payment.
 This means you will be responsible for 10% of the overall cost of inpatient treatment.7

 One Federal Aetna plan lists 20% co-insurance rates for some plans for inpatient rehab with a $700 individual deductible and a $1,400 family deductible.9 Another Aetna insurance plan, for the employees of the State of Illinois, offers a no-deductible plan with a $375 co-pay for inpatient drug and alcohol rehab.8 These examples show that the coverage varies a great deal from one Aetna plan to another, but all Aetna insurance plans cover some part of inpatient rehab.

-Aetna Insurance for Outpatient Rehab
+Aetna Insurance for Outpatient Rehab Centers

 Medicare and Medicaid plans under Aetna provide coverage for outpatient drug and alcohol rehab if deemed necessary by a provider.
 The addiction treatment that Medicare covers may include intensive outpatient programs, which meet a few hours a week, and partial hospitalization programs, which meet 20 hours a week or more.10